Albury & District Football League

-The Albury & District Football League was established at a delegates meeting in Culcairn in 1930 from the following Australian Rules Football clubs - Albury Rovers, Culcairn, Henty and Holbrook and folded after the 1957 football season.
+The Albury & District Football League was established at a delegates meeting in Culcairn in 1930 from the following Australian Rules Football clubs – Albury Rovers, Culcairn, Henty and Holbrook and folded after the 1957 football season.

 History

-The Albury & District Football League was established at a delegates meeting in Culcairn in 1930 from the following Australian Rules Football clubs - Albury Rovers, Culcairn, Henty and Holbrook.
+The Albury & District Football League was established at a delegates meeting in Culcairn in 1930 from the following Australian Rules Football clubs – Albury Rovers, Culcairn, Henty and Holbrook.
 The first season saw 12 games played, plus semi finals and a grand final which was won by Henty.

 Brocklesby had a famous grand final victory over Henty to win the 1939 Albury & District Football League premiership after Wally Crooks kicked a goal after the siren, from a free kick to win by two points, under captain / coach, Jim Steigenberger.
 Henty then lodged an appeal to the Albury & DFL, which was defeated then appealed to the Murray District Football Council, which was then upheld, awarding the premiership to Henty.
 Brocklesby then appealed that decision to the Victorian Country Football League, which was up held, allowing Brocklesby to finally be declared the 1939 premiers.
 Brocklesby's full forward, Shadrach "Shady" James kicked 82 goals in the home and away series plus 16 goals in the finals, for a total of 98 goals in 17 games in 1939.

-In August 1943, Mr. A D S Vivian, the league's foundation President from 1930 to 1935 passed away in Sydney.
-Vivian was the driving force behind the Albury Rovers FC and a former club President too.
-He was the Vice President of the NSW branch of the National Football League.
+In August 1943, Mr. A D S Vivian, the league's foundation president from 1930 to 1935 died in Sydney.
+Vivian was the driving force behind the Albury Rovers FC and a former club president too.
+He was the vice president of the NSW branch of the National Football League.